top of page

 Q. What if I need services that you don't provide?

-A. Natasha does not diagnosis.
-We are happy to provide referrals to other resources and community services.
+A. Natasha does not provide diagnoses.
+However, we are happy to offer referrals to other resources and community services as needed.

 bottom of page